FRJess/FRJess/README.md

 <h3 align="left">👩🏻 More about me</h3>
 <p>
-  👩🏻‍💻 Baby dev who loves to learn new things every day 📖.<br/>
+  👩🏻‍💻 Junio web dev who loves to learn new things every day 📖.<br/>
   🏠 Living in <a href="https://www.google.com/maps?q=roma">Roma</a>, Italy.<br/>
   💻 Full-Stack web dev looking for a first job in this world.<br/>
   📚 I have learned to code with <a href="https://boolean.careers">Boolean</a>, a tech academy. <br/>